Astronomical radio source: Rotating Radio Transient (RRAT) Sources

 Rotating radio transients (RRATs) are a type of neutron stars discovered in 2006 by a team led by Maura McLaughlin from the Jodrell Bank Observatory at the University of Manchester in the UK.
 RRATs are believed to produce radio emissions which are very difficult to locate, because of their transient nature.
 Early efforts have been able to detect radio emissions (sometimes called RRAT flashes) for less than one second a day, and, like with other single-burst signals, one must take great care to distinguish them from terrestrial radio interference.
 Distributing computing and the Astropulse algorithm may thus lend itself to further detection of RRATs.

 Star forming regions

-Short radio waves are emitted from complex molecules in dense clouds of gas where stars are giving birth.
+Short radio waves are emitted from complex molecules in dense clouds of gas where stars are being born.

 Spiral galaxies contain clouds of neutral hydrogen and carbon monoxide which emit radio waves.
 The radio frequencies of these two molecules were used to map a large portion of the Milky Way galaxy.